Markdown

 Short answers for the questions people usually have before trying a utility like this.

-Does it preserve every detail of a full HTML page?
+Does it preserve a full HTML page exactly?

-No. It is tuned for practical snippets and docs structure, not full-page fidelity or layout preservation.
+No. It is tuned for snippets and document structure, not full-page fidelity, so complex layout and styling are not preserved.

 Account